SamarthBhagwat/Basic-Express-CRUD-Project/README.md

     ```

 - By executing the above command you will get migrations and seeders folder along with a config.json inside the config folder.

+- If you get error saying these folder already exists, you can use following command:

+    ```
+        npx sequelize init --force
+    ```
 - If you are setting up your development environment, then write the username, password of your DB and in dialect mention whatever DB you are using for ex: mysql, mariadb etc.
 - If you are setting up your test or prod environment, make sure you also replace the host with the hosted DB url.